-Use Worksheet 2.1 in IRS Form 1040-ES, Estimated Tax for Individuals to figure out whether you must pay estimated tax.
+Use the Estimated Tax Worksheet in IRS Form 1040-ES to figure out whether you must pay estimated tax.
 You’ll need to calculate this information:

-Click here for more detailed information on how to calculate your payment.
-Or check out the IRS Publication 505 (2017), Tax Withholding and Estimated Tax.
+Read How To Calculate the Self-Employment Tax for more detailed information on calculating your payment.
+You can also check out the IRS Publication 505 (2017), Tax Withholding and Estimated Tax.

 The IRS requires independent contractors to file and pay taxes on a quarterly basis even if you anticipate getting a refund at the end of the tax year.

-Different rules may apply for farmers and fishermen.
+Different rules may apply to farmers and fishermen.